1996 Secaucus train collision: Accident

 Train #1254 had left Harmon Cove station at 8:33 a.m. with 275 passengers and accelerated to 53 mph.
 Meanwhile, Train #1107 departed Hoboken at 8:31 a.m. with 125 passengers aboard.
 Train #1254 soon passed a medium approach position light signal telling the train to slow down at 34 mph, according to black box data.
 The next signal would show the engineer a stop indication at Bergen Junction to wait for Train #1107 to pass before Train #1254 would be allowed to continue to Hoboken.
 Train #1254 continued to slow until about 71 feet before the stop signal.
 The engineer then accelerated the train to 20 mph after passing the red signal.
-Shortly afterward, the engineer likely noticed the misaligned switch or saw Train #1107 and the emergency brake was activated.
+Shortly afterward, the engineer likely noticed the misaligned switch or saw Train #1107 and the emergency brake were applied.

 Several moments earlier, Train #1107 had been shown a clear signal and was approaching the western end of Bergen Junction at 53 mph (the track speed for that section was 70 mph).
 Train #1254 was moving at 18 mph when the collision occurred.
 Passenger accounts on Train #1254 describe the sound of the brakes and the blaring of the train horn moments before the collision.

 Cab Car #5146 was ripped open in the collision, killing the engineer John J. DeCurtis and a passenger aboard train #1254, Arthur David Stern.
 Locomotive #4148's roof collapsed in on the cab on impact thereby killing Engineer Alfonso Debonis instantly.
 In addition, 162 passengers were injured.